apache/spark/docs/ml-features.md

 * `min`: 0.0 by default.
 Lower bound after transformation, shared by all features.
 * `max`: 1.0 by default.
 Upper bound after transformation, shared by all features.

-`MinMaxScaler` is a `Model` which can be `fit` on a dataset to produce a `MinMaxScalerModel`; this amounts to computing summary statistics.
+`MinMaxScaler` computes summary statistics on a data set and produces a `MinMaxScalerModel`.
 The model can then transform each feature individually such that it is in the given range.

 The rescaled value for a feature E is calculated as,